 At a glance

-- Parents play an important role in ensuring their child has a successful start to school.
+- Parents play an essential role in ensuring their child has a successful start to school.

 - Most families who have a child with additional needs begin planning the transition to school well before their child starts school.

 - In the months leading up to school entry, families are encouraged to meet with school staff.